Common variable immunodeficiency

 Common variable immunodeficiency (CVID) is an inborn immune disorder characterized by recurrent infections and low antibody levels, specifically in immunoglobulin (Ig) types IgG, IgM, and IgA.
 Symptoms generally include high susceptibility to pathogens, chronic lung disease, as well as inflammation and infection of the gastrointestinal tract.

 CVID affects males and females equally.
-The condition can be found in children or teens but is generally not diagnosed or recognized until adulthood.
+The condition can be found in children or teens, but is generally not diagnosed or recognized until adulthood.
 The average age of diagnosis is between 20 and 50.

 However, symptoms vary greatly between people.
-"Variable" refers to the heterogeneous clinical manifestations of this disorder, which include recurrent bacterial infections, increased risk for autoimmune disease and lymphoma, as well as gastrointestinal disease.
+The term "variable" refers to the heterogeneous clinical manifestations of this disorder, which include recurrent bacterial infections and gastrointestinal disease, as well as increased risk for autoimmune disease and lymphoma.
 CVID is a lifelong disease.

 Signs and complications

 The symptoms of CVID vary between those affected.
 Its main features are hypogammaglobulinemia and recurrent infections.
 Hypogammaglobulinemia manifests as a significant decrease in the levels of IgG antibodies, usually alongside IgA antibodies; IgM antibody levels are also decreased in about half of those affected.